-- to maintain the property in good condition and, generally, to provide for its management in a manner satisfactory to EUD; - to maintain a reserve fund for replacement of structural elements and mechanical equipment:
+- to maintain the property in good condition and, generally, to provide for its management in a manner satisfactory to HUD; - to maintain a reserve fund for replacement of structural elements and mechanical equipment; - to obtain information from prospective and existing residents for purpose of certification and recertification of income;

-^{} I'IID.RI" - 7465.8 and 7465.9, Lease and Grievance Procedures.
+\ HUD.RHM - 7465.8 and 7465.9, Lease and Grievance Procedures.

-- to obtain information from prospective and existing residents for purpose of certification and recertification of income: - not to permit a resident to rent more than one unit at any given time without prior written approval of HUD; - not to restrict occupancy because of the fact that there are children in the family except in developments "designed primarily for elderly persons": - to establish a Rent Schedule with HUD approval (the rental charged for each unit shall include all utilities, except telephone): not to change the Pent Schedule without HUD approval: - to limit occupancy in the project to those families whose incomes do not exceed the limits set forth by HUD, with the exception of those residents who agree to pay fair market rental: - to comply with all laws governing discrimination on the grounds of race, color, creed, or national origin: - to permit, without HUD's prior written approval, the use of dwelling accommodations for any purpose except the use which was originally intended; - not to incure any liability, direct or contingent, other than for current operating expenses with HUD's prior written approval; - not to make distribution of development assets or income except from surplus cash and except where there has been compliance with all outstanding notices or requirements for proper maintenance of the development:
+- not to permit a resident to rent more than one unit at any given time without prior written approval of HUD; - not to restrict occupancy because of the fact that there are children in the family except in developments "designed primarily for elderly persons"; - to establish a Rent Schedule with HUD approval (the rental charged for each unit shall include all utilities, except telephone); not to change the Rent Schedule without HUD approval; - to limit occupancy in the project to those families whose incomes do not exceed the limits set forth by HUD, with the exception of those residents who agree to pay fair market rental; - to comply with all laws governing discrimination on the grounds of race, color, creed, or national origin; - to permit, without HUD's prior written approval, the use of dwelling accommodations for any purpose except the use which was originally intended; - not to incur any liability, direct or contingent, other than for current operating expenses without HUD's prior written approval; - not to make distribution of development assets or income except from surplus cash and except where there has been compliance with all outstanding notices or requirements for proper maintenance of the development; - to keep the premises and books maintained in a reasonable condition for proper audit, subject to HUD inspection at any reasonable time by HUD;

-- to keep the premises and books maintained in a reasonable condition for proper audit, subject to HUD inspection at any reasonable time by HUD: - not to require as a condition of the occupancy or leasing of any unit any condition or deposit other than the prepayment of the first month's rent plus a security deposit in any amount not in excess of one month's rent to guarantee the performance of the covenants of the lease: and - to keep any funds collected as security deposits separate and apart from all other funds of the development in a trust account, the amount of which shall at all times equal or exceed the aggregate of all outstanding obligations under said account.
+- not to require as a condition of the occupancy or leasing of any unit any condition or deposit other than the prepayment of the first month's rent plus a security deposit in any amount not in excess of one month's rent to guarantee the performance of the covenants of the lease; and - to keep any funds collected as security deposits separate and apart from all other funds of the development in a trust account, the amount of which shall at all times equal or exceed the aggregate of all outstanding obligations under said account.